psemiletov/tea-qt/README.md

 useclang - TEA will be compiled with Clang
 noaspell - disable the Aspell (if you have it installed, but  do not want to compile TEA with Aspell support)
 nohunspell - disable Hunspell for TEA
-usepoppler - use libpoppler-qt5 or qt4 for PDF text layer import.
+usepoppler - use libpoppler-cpp for PDF text layer import.
 DISABLED by default
 usedjvu - use libdjvulibre to read DJVU files text (read only).
 DISABLED by default
 noprinter - disable printing support